steam3d/youtube-coub-dl/README.md

 ## [Download Easy Downloader for MAC](https://github.com/steam3d/youtube-coub-dl-mac/releases)

-## How to create a program from source files for MAC
+## How to create a program from source files for MAC and WINDOWS
 To install it use a py2app package

 	pip3 install py2app